ICD codes: G44 G44.0 What is the ICD Code?

 - hypersensitivity to sounds or light

-Many of those affected are restless or walk around during an attack as the pain eases a little when moving.
+Many of those affected by cluster headaches are restless or walk around during an attack as the pain eases a little when moving.
 An attack can last from 15 minutes up to three hours.
 The pain generally goes away as quickly as it came.
 It always affects the same side of the head in most cases.

 What triggers cluster headaches?

 The causes of cluster headaches are not known.
 Medical experts suspect, for example, that the nerve cells in the brain, which are also responsible for regulating the body’s circadian rhythms, may be hyperactive.
-Since cluster headaches often occur in members of the same family there may be a genetic factor at play.
+Since cluster headaches often occur in members of the same family, there may be a genetic factor at play.

 - periods spent at high altitudes